 It doesn’t matter which operating system you use, you are to utilize security software for keeping your operating system or network secured.
 Basically, security programs are such utilities that serve you different purposes: removal of spyware, resistance to the virus, firewall protection and many more.
 In short, security tools can be referred to as the blood of an operating system that destroys the harmful things just like real blood.
 However, there are numerous security programs, but all of those won’t function equally and properly with every operating system.
 Hence, here we have listed the top 20 Linux security tools predominantly for the Linux users, but if you are a user of any other operating system, you may also try.

-The security tools described below have been sorted out after a lengthy research to provide you with the best ones with authentic information.
+The security tools for Linux described below have been sorted out after lengthy research to provide you with the best ones with authentic information.
 Each of the tools contains general discussion with an impressive feature section to help you understand the potential of the tool in details.

 MISP, elaborately known as “Malware Information Sharing Platform” is a threat intellect platform to share, store and correlate signs of the threat intelligence, economic racket information, susceptibility information, and counter-violence information.
-The Linux security utility is useful both for storing, sharing, collaborating cyber safety signs, malware exploration and for using information and the IoCs for detecting and preventing the threats.
+This Linux security tool is useful both for storing, sharing, collaborating cyber safety signs, malware exploration and for using the information and the IoCs for detecting and preventing the threats.

 - Flexible enough to express complex objects and allied them together to reveal threat intelligence, occurrences or linked elements.